-Appendix V Description of Western Oregon Indian Agencies in 1863 Annual Reports to the Commissioner of Indian Affairs, 1864, pages 51-52 shall erect suitable hospital buildings, one school-house and a dwelling-house, and requisite out-buildings for each employé.
+Appendix V Description of Western Oregon Indian Agencies in 1863 shall creek suitable hospital buildings, one school-house and a dwelling-house, and requisite out buildings for each employé.
 Appropriations made for these purposes appear to have been withheld for some reason of which I am uninformed.
 I have recently made a requisition for them, and trust they may be forwarded without further delay.
-The hospital buildings are especially needed, as medical treatment of Indians living in their own camps, covered with filth and vermin, exposed to cold and damp, fed upon improper diet, and, worst of all, liable, in the absence of the physician, to follow the prescriptions of the In-The building intended for this purpose is dian doctors, is utterly useless. totally unsuitable, being small, badly lighted, and so open as to render it impossible to preserve that equable temperature necessary for the care of the sick.
+The hospital buildings are especially needed. as medical treatment of Indians living in their own comps, covered with filth and vermin, exposed to cold and damp, fed upon improper diet, and, worst of all, liable, in the absence of the physician, to follow the prescriptions of the In-The building intended for this purpose is dian doctors, is utterly useless. totally unsuitable, being small, badly lighted, and so open as to render it impossible to preserve that equable temperature necessary for the care of the sick.
 These Indians have made more progress in agriculture during the past year than in the five previous years, and, if they can be confined to the reservation, under efficient management, can be made to raise sufficient food for their own support.
 A few have also built houses during the last year, but most of them yet live in lodges covered with skins and mats.
 The report of Agent Logan, herewith transmitted, will give you further information.